 The 5 horizontal biosparge wells, ranging from 320 feet to 410 feet in length, were constructed using 3-inch HDPE materials.
 The horizontal well screens were installed at a depth of 30 feet below ground surface and operate between 0.1 to 0.3 CFM per foot.
 The soil conditions varied from clays to sand and then encountering rock.
 Due to site constraints and offsite access, all wells were installed using the blind well installation method, where no exiting or daylighting is required.

-The wells have been operating for approximately 4 months with a significant decrease in the dissolved and pockets of free product, which had been observed in many of the monitoring wells.
+The wells have been operating for months, and a significant decrease in the dissolved and pockets of free product, which had been observed in many of the monitoring wells, has been observed.
 Continued operation is planned.